nazeeya14/Mini--Project/README.md

 # MiniProject
-Event Organizer Application .I have done the front-end for this application
+"I've developed the front-end for an Event Organizer Application, a user-friendly platform designed to streamline the event planning process.
+This application provides an intuitive interface for managing various aspects of event creation and organization."